-Brief Overview of Commission Voting Procedures
+Opening Comments and Brief Overview of Commission Voting Procedures

 D. Donaldson gave a brief overview of the Commission's voting procedures and stated there was a quorum.
+D. Donaldson also recognized Ali Wilhelm for 10 years of employment with the Commission.